SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     (swift) println("The loop statements were executed \(index) times")
     >>> The loop statements were executed 3 times

 ..
-We shouldn't need to initialize index to 0 on the first line of this example, but sadly we have no choice, as variables can't currently be used unitialized in the REPL.
+TODO: We shouldn't need to initialize index to 0 on the first line of this example, but variables can't currently be used unitialized in the REPL.

 Note that the final value of ``index`` after completing this loop is ``3``, not ``2``.
 The last time the increment statement ``++index`` is called, it sets ``index`` to ``3``, which causes ``index < 3`` to equate to ``false``, ending the loop.